-- What are the methods of instruction-lecture, collaborative work, writing workshop, etc.? - How well does the teacher use class time (i.e. ratio of instructional methods, pacing, etc.)? - How does the teacher accommodate special needs and the variety of student learning styles? - How does the teacher manage transitions? - How does the teacher integrate today's discussion with prior and subsequent topics? - Does the teacher demonstrate familiarity with course material? - Does the teacher diversify content? - What types of assessments are used? - How does the teacher appropriately integrate the use of technology? - Describe the professional conduct of the teacher (i.e. uses of authority, language, appearance, attitude towards students, attitude towards subject matter). - Describe the teacher's relationship with students in the class (i.e. stance, comments, tone, responses directed to individual students, attitude towards, collaborative work).
+- What are the methods of instruction-lecture, collaborative work, writing workshop, etc.? - How well does the teacher use class time (i.e. ratio of instructional methods, pacing, etc.)? - How does the teacher accommodate special needs and the variety of student learning styles? - How does the teacher manage transitions?

+- How does the teacher integrate today's discussion with prior and subsequent topics? - Does the teacher demonstrate familiarity with course material? - Does the teacher diversify content? - What types of assessments are used? - · How does the teacher appropriately integrate the use of technology? - Describe the professional conduct of the teacher (i.e. uses of authority, language, appearance, attitude towards students, attitude towards subject matter). - Describe the teacher's relationship with students in the class (i.e. stance, comments, tone, responses directed to individual students, and engagement with the students as they work independently, collaboratively, and one-on-one with the instructor).